trikaaldarshi/Geeta-wisdom/README.md

 📜 License

-This project is licensed under the MIT License.
+This project is released under the MIT License.
-You are free to use, modify, and distribute it.

 ---